 - When you agree to receive orthodontic treatment at Texas A&M University Baylor College of Dentistry, you enter into a contract which commits the Department of Orthodontics to providing the proposed treatment and commits you to pay the total fee before treatment is scheduled.

 **We do also accept cases for Invisalign*.
 Many patients are not suitable for this type of treatment but the same screening process applies.

 *Fees for orthodontic treatment include one set of retainers given at the conclusion of treatment, but do not include the cost of any additional dental treatment such as extraction, restorations or periodontal treatment.

 - Complete patient cooperation is absolutely a MUST during orthodontic treatment.
 Undesirable patient cooperation and/or failure to keep regular appointments can produce poor treatment results and is grounds for dismissal from the clinic.
 Since our residents are supervised and graded by our faculty with each patient’s treatment, excellent patient cooperation and attention to appointments assures quality treatment results for our patients and a wonderful educational experience for our resident doctors.

-We certainly hope that this information has been helpful to you in understanding the procedures utilized in the department of orthodontics at Baylor College of Dentistry and we look forward to seeing you and your family in our clinic.
+We certainly hope that this information has been helpful to you in understanding the procedures utilized in the department of orthodontics at Texas A&M University Baylor College of Dentistry and we look forward to seeing you and your family in our clinic.
 Please call (214) 828-8121 to reserve a screening appointment for you/your family today.